 This quarantine afforded many of us time to try new things— whether growing vegetables, making sourdough bread, or attempting to finish the entire Netflix library.
 Why not continue this journey of exploration with your artistry?
 Embrace a new hobby, learn an instrument, or adventure into a new language or accent.
 This new creativity could open a window or door previously unseen.
 Curiosity gives us permission to try to new things and see what resonates with our soul.

 Writing has always been a passion of mine, but I only scratched the surface of writing for the screen.
 I needed to remind myself that every first draft is a brain dump and then editing takes over.
 The sweetest thing about this exploration was discovering a fire inside I never realized existed.
 The excitement of creating a world and its characters gave me the right amount of freedom to express myself.

 As creatives, we’re empaths who feel the weight of the world.
-This world has put on some extra pounds in 2020, feeling exorbitantly heavy.
+This world has put on some extra pounds over the last year, feeling exorbitantly heavy.
 However, through our creativity, we get to personalize the emotions that many humans feel.
 Through our catharsis in character, we help others see they’re not alone.
 We can help audiences think differently about their perspectives, educate them on new ways of thinking, and empower them to change not only themselves but the world around them.

 When we dive into this new form of ABCs, our passion for curiosity and exploration not only liberates us but liberates others.

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!